streamnative/pulsar_weekly/content/2019/2019-11/2019-11-29-pulsar-weekly.md

 title: "2019-11-29-pulsar-weekly"
 displayTitle: "Pulsar Community Weekly Update - 2019-11-23 ~ 2019-11-29"
 date: 2019-11-23 ~ 2019-11-29
-description: "This is the weekly community update for 2019-11-23 ~ 2019-11-29, with updates on Pulsar user conference @PulsarSummit, Pulsar Manager 0.1.0 release, broker-level publish rate limiting and many other enhancements around metrics and documentation."
+description: "This is the Pulsar community weekly update for 2019-11-23 ~ 2019-11-29, with updates on Pulsar user conference @PulsarSummit, Pulsar Manager 0.1.0 release, broker-level publish rate limiting and many other enhancements around metrics and documentation."
 ---

-## [Community Weekly Update]
+## [Pulsar Community Weekly Update] 2019-11-23 ~ 2019-11-29

-This is the weekly community update for 2019-11-23 ~ 2019-11-29, with updates on Pulsar user conference @PulsarSummit, Pulsar Manager 0.1.0 release, broker-level publish rate limiting and many other enhancements around metrics and documentation.
+This is the Pulsar community weekly update for 2019-11-23 ~ 2019-11-29, with updates on Pulsar user conference @PulsarSummit, Pulsar Manager 0.1.0 release, broker-level publish rate limiting and many other enhancements around metrics and documentation.

 ### Pulsar Development